Watch: Ilhan Omar delivers heated, profanity-laced attack on President Trump

 "This is the agenda of white nationalists.
 He would love nothing more to divide our country based on race, religion, gender, orientation or immigration status."

-Omar, a frequent critic of the president and subject of his ire, earlier attempted to use Trump’s own expletive-laded statements against him.
+Omar, a frequent critic of the president and subject of his ire, also attempted to use Trump’s own expletive-laded statements against him.

 "This is a president who has said 'grab women by the p----,'" she said.
 "This is a president who has called black athletes 'sons of b----es.'
 This is a president who has called people who come from black and brown countries 'sh--holes.'
 This is a president who has equated neo-Nazis with those who protest against them in Charlottesville."